efabless/foss-asic-tools/README.md

 * `DISP=host.docker.internal:0` is the environment variable that is copied into the `DISPLAY` variable of the container. `host.docker.internal` resolves to the host's IP address inside the docker containers, `:0` corresponds to display 0 which corresponds to TCP port 6000.

 If the executable `xauth` is in `PATH`, the startup script automatically disables access control for localhost, so the X11 server is open for connections from the container.
-If not, a warning will be shown, and you have to disable access control by yourself.
+If not, a warning will be shown, and you will have to disable access control.

 #### Linux-specific Variables